-There may also be additional restrictions to the level of downloading from e-books, depending on limits set by individual suppliers.
-Where this is the case there will usually be alerts on the supplier’s website.
+There may also be additional restrictions to the level of downloading from e-books, depending on limits set by individual publishers and third party suppliers.
+Where this is the case there will usually be alerts on the pubisher or supplier website.

-All licence agreements prohibit the systematic downloading of material, and this is carefully monitored by suppliers, who will notify us of any problems they detect.
-When this arises the publisher may block access from specific ip addresses, or may suspend access to the whole service, until the problem has been resolved.
+Licence agreements prohibit the systematic downloading of material, and this is carefully monitored by publishers, who will notify us of any problems they detect.
+When this arises the publisher may block access from specific IP addresses, or may suspend access to the whole service, until the problem has been resolved.